welovemedia/ffmate-docs/docs/flags.md

 ## How Flags are Processed

-FFmate uses the Viper library for configuration management.
+FFmate uses the Cobra library for configuration management.
 This means that flag values can often be overridden by environment variables.
 Command-line flags generally have the highest precedence.

 ## Example